 In a medium sized bowl, add chickpea flour and salt.
 With a whisk ready, slowly add water and olive oil and stir constantly to avoid lumps.

 In a cast-iron skillet (10 or 12 inch) or other stove and oven proof pan, add remaining olive oil.
-When warm, add chopped onions and cook until lighly browned.
+When warm, add chopped onions and cook until golden brown.
 Pour batter from bowl into cooked onions, stir in rosemary.

-Bake for 10-15 minutes.
+Bake for 15-25 minutes.
 Brush with a little extra olive oil if too dry.
-And then, if you want, turn on your broiler and cook for 1-2 minutes or until you see some yummy looking brown spots appear.
+And then, if you want, turn on your broiler for a minute or so.

-PAN ALTERNATIVE: if you don't have a cast-iron or a stove/oven-proof pan, you can simply pour the cooked onions and batter into a 8x8 (think brownie pan) pan that has a nice coating of olive on on the bottom.
+PAN ALTERNATIVE: if you don't have a cast-iron or a stove/oven-proof pan, you can simply pour the cooked onions and batter into an 8x8 (think brownie pan) pan that has a nice coating of olive on the bottom.